gustavoss/update_windows_odin/README.md

 10 - In your USB stick, go to installer folder, open the install.cmd file with a text editor.

 11 - In line 57 change /Index:1 to /Index:2, this is because Windows 11 Pro is Index 2 in the retail ISOs.
-If you skip this step you will install Windows Business and will be able to login only with a corporate account.
+If you skip this step you will install Windows Enterprise and will be able to login only with a corporate account.

     Line 57: